What Do Travel Agents Do? (And How Do They Do It?)

 Erin Cook

-Here's a few custom demo videos on what booking looks like on the backend of different platforms.
+Here's a few custom demo videos on the travel agent booking process in different supplier platforms.
 They both offer phenomenal tips and tricks along the way that make you feel like you’re fast-forwarding your progress.
-(Um, their videos may or may not be how I know as much I do about booking.)
 So allow me to defer to their brilliance:

 Thanks to both of these remarkable women—the wizards behind the curtain—for taking time out of their very full schedule to share their wisdom!

 1. Have the info you need in front of you: Channel your inner organizer (yes, the one that has a carry-on and/or toiletry bag ready to go at any moment for your weekend trips).
 Do you have 30 tabs open, each with different info from different sources. 🙅🏻♀️🙅🏻♀️🙅🏻♀️DON’T DO IT!
 Have all the info you need in front of you in one place before you start booking.
-It will help you focus on the booking and not trying to find which freaking program you have their travel dates saved . . . and this focus will help prevent costly errors.
+It will help you focus on the booking and not trying to find which freaking program you have their travel dates saved.

 2. It’s a balance between finding the right cost and the right commission: When an agent booking a trip, you should be able to clearly see what commission (or markup) you’ll get from the booking.
 Of course you want to make sure your trip work for your client, but make sure it works for YOU too.